Language selection

 Bilateral relations

-Moldova aspires to join the European Union (EU).
-Canada believes that Moldova's integration into the Euro-Atlantic community is in its interest as it would contribute directly to the security and stability of the region.
+The Republic of Moldova aspires to join the European Union (EU).
+Canada supports Moldova's integration into the European community as it would contribute directly to the security and stability of the Euro-Atlantic region, as well as for rules-based international system more broadly.

-As members of La Francophonie, Canada and Moldova cooperate on various issues pertaining to the mandate of the international organization.
+As members of La Francophonie, Canada and Republic of Moldova cooperate on various issues pertaining to the mandate of the international organization.

 Trade relations

-The Canada-Moldova Foreign Investment Promotion and Protection Agreement (FIPA) was signed in June 2018.
+The Canada-Moldova Foreign Investment Promotion and Protection Agreement (FIPA) was signed in June 2018 and came into force on August 23, 2019.
 The FIPA included a joint declaration recognizing the importance of progressive and inclusive trade and investment.
-Canada and Moldova began negotiations toward a FIPA in June 2013.

 Related links